Lahore Qalandars: Rivalry

 Qalandars have an active rivalry with Karachi Kings, and is considered to be the biggest rivalry in the PSL due to their historic economic and cultural rivalry.
 As of 2021 season, both teams have played against each other 14 times, with Qalandars coming out victorious in 6 of them.
 Both teams have a large fan following which makes their matches more intense and interesting to watch.
 Both teams are known to be the most expensive teams of PSL.

-They have a budding provincial rivalry with the second team from Punjab, Multan Sultans.
+They have a provincial rivalry with the second team from Punjab, the Multan Sultans.
 The matches between the two are known as 'The Punjab Derby'.